aarmey/CV/Meyer_CV.md

 _Massachusetts Institute of Technology, Biological Engineering_, Invited Oral Presentation \hfill Sept 2024
 "Experiment structure is the message: building an integrative view of immunity with tensors."

+_UCLA Bruins-In-Genomics Summer Program_, Invited Oral Presentation \hfill July 2024
+"Experiment structure is the message: building an integrative view of immunity with tensors."

 _Fc Mechanisms of Cell Killing Workshop_, Invited Oral Presentation \hfill June 2024
 "Mapping the effector response space of antibody combinations"